Integralist/integralist.co.uk/content/posts/go-interfaces.md

 ## Interfaces in Go

-An 'interface' in Go looks something like the following:
+An 'interface' is a contract which describes _behaviour_ (not _data_), and in Go it looks something like the following:

 ```
 type Foo interface {